 VCE Area of Study

-- Outcome 2 SAC: Describe how tools and techniques can be used to manipulate DNA, explain how biological knowledge is applied to bio-technical applications, and analyse the interrelationship between scientific knowledge and its applications in society
+- Describe how tools and techniques can be used to manipulate DNA, explain how biological knowledge is applied to bio-technical applications, and analyse the interrelationship between scientific knowledge and its applications in society